RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-namrathakashi/Day2/README.md

-# Introduction to RISC-V ISA
+# RISC-V ISA

 RISC-V ISA is an open-specification, free Instruction Set Architecture, that originated in UC-Berkeley with David Patterson as one of the inventors, enabling any company or any individual to build a processor that can support the ISA.

+An RV64I architecture supports Base Integer instructions.
+It contains 32 general-purpose registers (addressed as x0, x1, ... x31) with each register being 64bits wide (XLEN=64)

 More information about the ISA can be found here-
 [RISC-V Specifications](https://riscv.org/technical/specifications/)